 Key Takeaways

 Before the Corporations Act, it was common to govern a company’s internal management through a memorandum of association and articles of association.
-If such documents are still relevant to your company, you might want to consider getting these updated to reflect modern company law.
+If such documents are still relevant to your company, you might want to update them to reflect modern company law.
 Today, the Corporations Act’s replaceable rules automatically apply to companies incorporated post 1 July 1998.
 Likewise, there is no longer a requirement to have any corporate governance documents.

 If you have any questions regarding your business or your corporate governance documents, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.